Dyson V8 Review: Absolute vs Animal vs MotorHead

 The Dyson V8 may not be the most powerful cordless vacuum, but it has a great balance between ergonomics, power, and run time.
 One thing that surprised me with the V8 is how well it does at cleaning surface dirt.
 There isn’t much of a difference between this model and the V10 in my tests.

-The one thing that the V8 lacks is a middle setting that limits its range, at least for cleaning carpet.
-On bare floors, the soft roller attachment will do quite well even on the low setting, so run time won’t be an issue.
+The V8 lacks a middle setting that limits its range, at least for cleaning carpet.
+The soft roller attachment on bare floors will do quite well even on the low setting, so run time won’t be an issue.

-It’s a rare combination that you need to look for when buying something without a cord.
+It’s a rare combination you must look for when buying something without a cord.

 You’ll get a versatile tool that can be used in different configurations, depending on the need.